 Intelligence Report

-SEO for LASIK Practices: A System for Patient Acquisition and Authority
+SEO for LASIK Practices: Organic Patient Acquisition in Refractive Surgery

 In the refractive surgery market, visibility depends on clinical authority and technical precision rather than generic marketing slogans.